How to juggle bedtime solo with multiple kids

 If you have a baby and a 3 year old or a 2 and 5 year old, involve your older child as a helper!
 Not only will it be helpful to you, but young kids love “doing jobs” and getting praise for a job well done.

 When you’re getting ready to change the baby, ask your preschooler to grab a new diaper for you or put the dirty clothes in the hamper.
-If you’re bathing the baby first, ask your older children to get a bath toy she thinks her sister would like to place with.
+If you’re bathing the baby first, ask your older children to get a bath toy she thinks her sister would like to play with.

 7. Find places where the routines for different aged children overlap